The ucw documentation system is based on the ASCIIDOC documentation formatter. It supports all it’s markup, but it was extended slightly.

 or

-/** This is a function. **/ void function(int parameter);
+/** This is a function. **/

 or

-/** * This is a complicated function. * It takes multiple lines to describe how useful it is. **/ void function(int parameter);
+* It takes multiple lines to describe how useful it is.

-Each such commented definition is taken and formatted, with the description attached.
+description attached.
 It also generates an anchor for the symbol name.
-The anchors look like symboltype_symbolname.
-The symbol types are these:

 -

-fun for functions
+for functions -

-def for preprocessor macro
+for preprocessor macro -

-var for variable
+for variable -

-struct for structure
+for structure -

-enum for enumeration
+for enumeration -

-type for a type definition
+for a type definition

-There is a support for building a page with list of all symbols with links to them.
-Look into ucw/doc/Makefile to see how to request that.
+There is a support for building a page with list of all symbols with

 Support for macro generics